normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/DependencyInjection.md

 Now that we have both the AWS DynamoDB service client and our custom data access layer registered lets take a look at how the dependency injection work.

 If we take a look at the file **ServerlessTODOList.Frontend\Pages\MyLists.cshtml.cs** which contains the class **MyListsModel** you can see it takes in an instance of **ITODOListDataAccess** as part of its constructor.
-When MyListsModel is created by the ASP.NET Core framework it looks to **IServiceCollection** for an instance of **ITODOListDataAccess**.
+When MyListsModel is created by the ASP.NET Core framework looks to **IServiceCollection** for an instance of **ITODOListDataAccess**.

 Since **ITODOListDataAccess** was registered as a singleton to the **IServiceCollection** it will be created the first time it is requested.
-**TODOListDataAccess** was specified to **IServiceCollection** as the implementor of **ITODOListDataAccess** but that class takes in an instance of **IAmazonDynamoDB**.
+**TODOListDataAccess** was specified to **IServiceCollection** as the implementor of **ITODOListDataAccess** but TODOListDataAccess takes in an instance of **IAmazonDynamoDB**.
 So now **IServiceCollection** will create an instance of **IAmazonDynamoDB** and pass that into the constructor of
 TODOListDataAccess which will then be passed in **MyListsModel**.